jdlib/deepdive/UserGuide.md

 `public class ListActual<ELEM,T extends List<ELEM>,BACK,IMPL extends ListActual<ELEM,T,BACK,IMPL>> extends CollectionActual<ELEM,T,BACK,IMPL>`
 - `ListActual` tests `java.util.List` objects.
-- we add an additional type parameter `ELEM` for the type of the list elements
+- we add an additional type parameter `ELEM` for the type of the List elements
 - somebody might be interested in testing Lists of a certain class therefore we declare `T` to extends `List<ELEM>`
 - we allow for derived implementations of `ListActual` and therefore declare a `IMPL` type parameter.